 I have done the 20 one-hour sessions, and after about 9 people you hear the same thing over and over again.
-You feel more confident that you understand the problem.
-In these sessions you are trying to look for trends.
-If you have 9 people who all say something different, try narrowing down your target audience and attracting people in that.
+This will, however, help you feel more confident that you understand the problem.
+In these sessions, you are trying to look for trends.
+If you have 9 people who all say something different, try narrowing down your target audience.

 Remember that when we are talking with users to understand their problems and the context around when they experience it, we're not looking for them to tell us exactly what to do.
-We just need to be 80% certain that the next thing we try is in the right direction.
-If it isn't, we figure out where we went wrong by talking to users.
+We just need to be 80% certain that the next thing we try will move us in the right direction.
+If it doesn't, we figure out where we went wrong by talking to users again.

-User research is supposed to point you to the right path, not give you all the answers.
-At the beginning of every project, take 4-5 hours and schedule 30 minute phone calls.
-Go out and find people so you can watch them experience the problem.
-Just this short time is going to give you a ton of learning to get started.
+User research is supposed to point you down the right path, not give you all the answers.
+At the beginning of every project, take 4-5 hours and schedule 30 minute phone calls with users or go out and find people you can observe who are experiencing the problem at hand.
+Just this short time commitment will provide you with a ton of learning to get started.

 Remember to Empathize, Not Sympathize

 In the video about Building Empathy, we saw the difference between empathizing and sympathizing.
-When you are listening to your user's responses it's important to do the former.
+When you are listening to your user's responses, it's important to do the former.
 Sympathizing leads to trying to solve their problems, but ineffectively.
-This ruins the interview.

-For example, I was once the head of UX at a company where I had to fight to get buy-in to interview my users over many months.
-The management team was "afraid" to let me talk to users without a sales person present (crazy, I know).
-So when I finally got permission to go interview a user, I was sent out with a sales person.
+I was once the head of UX at a company, for example, where I had to fight to get buy-in to interview my users over many months.
+The management team was "afraid" to let me talk to users without a salesperson present (crazy, I know).
+So when I finally got permission to go interview a user, I was sent out with a salesperson.